antononcube/MathematicaForPrediction/MarkdownDocuments/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 LLMChat 'Hi!
 Who are you?' --chat-id=yoda --prompt=@Yoda
 ```
 ```
 # Yoda, I am.
 Wise and old Jedi Master, yes.
-Guide you, I can.
-Help, you seek?
+Help you with the Force, I will.
+Hmm.
 ```